 2.12 Section 10 requires that the harassing conduct, "following, watching, pestering, besetting or communicating," must be persistent.
 Persistence is necessary because the conduct criminalised in section 10 is otherwise lawful and the offence is only committed where it is persistent so that it "seriously interferes with [an]other's peace and privacy or causes alarm, distress or harm to the other."
-The requirement for persistence was examined by the Commission in its 2013 Report on Aspects of Domestic Violence, which noted that the term "persistently" had been interpreted in a manner that was not dependent on a specific number of incidents or a time frame within which those incidents must have occurred.
-The Commission recommended that while a single protracted act may satisfy the requirement for persistence, isolated incidents which are not protracted should not give rise to liability under section 10.
-The Commission also recommended that the term "persistently" be retained rather than replaced with a "course of conduct" requirement as in some other jurisdictions.
-The commission is not in the course of conduct in the term "persistently" be retained rather than replaced with a "course of conduct" requirement as in some other jurisdictions.
+The requirement for persistence was examined by the Commission in its 2013 Report on Aspects of Domestic Violence,9 which noted that the term "persistently" had been interpreted in a manner that was not dependent on a specific number of incidents or a time frame within which those incidents must have occurred.10 The Commission recommended that while a single protracted act may satisfy the requirement for persistence, isolated incidents which are not protracted should not give rise to liability under section 10.11 The Commission also recommended that the term "persistently" be retained rather than replaced with a "course of conduct" requirement as in some other jurisdictions.12